 4 Ideas for Winter Window Decorating

 Bring a woodland scene inside.
 Gather bare branches from the garden, and arrange them in a narrow glass vase filled with artificial snow.
-More “snow” (cotton tufts) drifts on branches.
-Cardinals alight as if to gather the bright berries that we cut from faux sprays and wired on.
+More "snow" (cotton tufts) drifts on branches.
+Cardinals from a crafts store alight as if to gather the bright berries that we cut from faux sprays and wired on.
 Give the birds another landing spot with a nest on the sill.

 A flurry of snowflakes floats above a forest of pines.
 Simply hot-glue together trees cut from foam-core board.
 Lean the unit against the window or secure with double-faced tape.
 Thread or hot-glue pom-poms onto fishing line then attach to the window frame with invisible tape.

 Think big and bright when making these bold ornaments.
 Red and green scrapbooking paper in fun patterns adorns shapes cut from poster board.
 We found ornament silhouettes online then enlarged them to suit the window.
 Glue three papers onto each ornament.
 Punch a hole at the top, then hang them on red cording or yarn taped to the top of the window.
 A valance of live greens finishes the display.